jmedinacs/gv_meal_break_law_compliance/README.md

 This project delivers a fully automated **Python-based compliance pipeline** that evaluates adherence to California's meal break law (Labor Code § 512).
 It is designed to scale across months, ensuring consistent monitoring and risk detection for HR and operations teams.

-The pipeline performs the following steps end-to-end:
+The pipeline performs the following end-to-end steps:

 1. **Ingest** raw monthly timecard data (`.csv`)
 2. **Clean** the dataset to ensure structural integrity and filter out unusable rows